oroinc/documentation/crm/user_guide/customer_management/common_features_contacts.rst

 :ref:`Inline editing <doc-grids-actions-records-edit-inline>` can help you amend details of contacts without opening the edit contact form.
 For contacts, it is available from records' grids and view pages.

-If the |IcEditInline| **Edit Inline** icon appears next to a value, inline editing is available for it.
+If the |IcPencil| **Edit Inline** icon appears next to a value, inline editing is available for it.

 ..
-To edit a contact from the view page, double-click on the required field or the inline editing icon |IcEditInline| in the field you wish to edit, and modify the value as required.
+To edit a contact from the view page, double-click on the required field or the inline editing icon |IcPencil| in the field you wish to edit, and modify the value as required.

 .. |